lokka30/lokka30/README.md

 Hi, I'm a student currently studying Cyber Security.
 In my spare time I usually work on some hobby projects, some of which ends up here.
-I mostly create open-source game modifications - usually Minecraft server plugins - but I also work on various other software such as discord bots and mini-projects to learn more about the programming languages I have interests in.
+I mostly create open-source game modifications - usually Minecraft server plugins - but I also work on various other software such as discord bots and mini-projects to learn more about the programming languages I'm interested in.

 Most of my programming experience is with Java, though I'm not very pleased with it.
 Rust and C++ seem appealing, so I'm gradually trying to learn these languages in hopes to replace my usage of Java wherever feasible.